Frontier Models Can Hack. What Happens When They're Your AI Agent?

 -

 Assume breach.
 Have tamper-evident logging so you can reconstruct exactly what happened.
-The hash chain isn't overhead — it's the evidence you'll need.
+The hash chain isn't overhead — it's the evidence you'll need when someone asks "what did the agent actually do?"

 PromptGuard sits between your AI agents and their LLM providers, scanning every input for injection, validating every tool call, detecting behavioral drift, and maintaining a tamper-evident audit trail.
 Start free or read the docs to integrate in under 5 minutes.